theabro/ukca-playbook/README.md

 	doc -> /umshared/doc
 	source -> /umshared/source
 	src -> /umshared/src
+	Tutorials -> /umshared/Tutorials
 	umdir -> /umshared/umdir

 These directories are then symlinked on each of the student VMs.
+Relevant UMDPs and other documentation can be placed in the `doc/` directory.

+## Step 2 - creating the NFS server

+The NFS server is rather simple.
+On the JASMIN cloud portal you should shutdown the original UM VM, disconnect the volume, and detach the external IP.
+You then need to make a new VM, which doesn't need to be large, e.g. a `j3.small` (2x cpu, 4GB memory) or perhaps the slightly larger `j4.small` (2x cpu, 8GB memory).
+Then you need to assign your external IP address to this machine and then attach the volume.

+_You will need to make a note of the **internal IP address** of this machine._ This IP address is needed later as the mount point.

+You will need to edit your `~/.ssh/known_hosts` to delete the existing entries for the external IP.
+Once you have done that you can run the command

+	ansible-playbook -v nfs.yml -i nfs_inventory.ini

+This will then install the required NFS software on the VM and allow the volume to be mounted by the student VMs.

+You may be asked if you want to continue connecting, if so, type `yes`.

+## Step 3 - creating the login server

+## Step 4 - creating the Student VMs